josephwoodward/git-hotspot/README.md

 $ make install
 ```

-Now navigate to a git repo and run `git hotspot`.
+Now navigate to a git repository and run `git hotspot`.